mtrevisan/Boxon/README.md

 ## How to write SpEL expressions
 Care should be taken in writing [SpEL expressions](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html) for the fields `condition`, `size`, and `match`.

 The root object is the outermost object.
 In order to evaluate a variable of a parent object the complete path should be used, as in `object1.variable1`.
-In order to evaluate a variable of a children object, that is the object currently scanned, the relative path should be used, as in `#self.variable2`).
+In order to evaluate a variable of a children object, that is the object currently scanned, the relative path should be used usign by the special keyword `#self`, as in `#self.variable2`).

 See also [Spring Expression Language (SpEL) Primer](https://dhruba.wordpress.com/2009/12/30/spring-expression-language-spel-primer/).